fetchTe/globables/README.md

 ```

 ## Development/Contributing

 Contributions, pull requests, and suggestions are appreciated.
-Test any changes such as adding a new env which requires the following runtimes to be installed: [Node.js](https://nodejs.org/), [Bun](https://bun.sh), [Deno](https://deno.com), [QuickJS-NG](https://quickjs-ng.github.io/quickjs/) and [Make](https://www.gnu.org/software/make/manual/make.html)
+The following runtimes must be installed for you to test any changes and/or add additional tests: [Node.js](https://nodejs.org/), [Bun](https://bun.sh), [Deno](https://deno.com), [QuickJS-NG](https://quickjs-ng.github.io/quickjs/) and [Make](https://www.gnu.org/software/make/manual/make.html)

 ### ▎PULL REQUEST STEPS

-1. Commit changes/code
+1. Clone repository
+2. Create and switch to a new branch for your work
+3. Make and commit changes
-2. Run `make release` to clean, setup, build, lint, and test
+4. Run `make release` to clean, setup, build, lint, and test
-3. If everything checks out, push branch to repository and submit pull request
+5. If everything checks out, push branch to repository and submit pull request

 #### ▎MAKEFILE REFERENCE